lemotdesign/one-click-hugo-cms/site/content/_index.md

       Where do termites come from?
       Send us a photo for expert identification
     imageUrl: img/hearing-termite-noises-in-your-wall.png
-  - heading: Termite Pest Inspection Gold Coast
+  - heading: Termite Pest Inspection - Best on the Gold Coast
     text: |-
       Best Termite inspection - Who to call on the Gold Coast?